 The condition often causes heavier than normal bleeding during menstruation.
-The bleeding will often include clots and can get heavy enough to warrant the changing of a pad or tampon every hour or two.
+The bleeding will often include clots.
+And these can get heavy enough to warrant the changing of a pad or tampon every hour or two.

 Sometimes, women with endometriosis experience spotting or bleeding even when they are not on their period.

-Dr Robert Albee, Founder of the Center for Endometriosis Care explains that while the endometriosis itself doesn't make the uterus bleed abnormally, it causes this in indirect ways.
-For example, Ovarian endometriomas (chocolate cysts) can grow to a size where they put pressure on the rest of the ovary, leading to abnormal hormone production and resulting abnormal bleeding.
+Dr Robert Albee, Founder of the Center for Endometriosis Care explains that while the endometriosis itself doesn’t make the uterus bleed abnormally, it causes this in indirect ways.
+For example, Ovarian endometriomas (chocolate cysts) can grow to a size where they put pressure on the rest of the ovary.
+And this leads to abnormal hormone production and bleeding.

 5. Nausea and fatigue